Progressive Democrats push for $15 minimum wage as House set to consider stimulus bill - KION546

 “I think it’s going to be included so I don’t think we’re going to have to make that decision, and I think we’re going to have to fight hard for it,” she said.

-Khanna told CNN’s Abby Phillip he plans to vote for the final relief package.
+Khanna told CNN’s Abby Phillip he plans to vote for the final relief package but argued that it’s always progressive Democrats who are asked to compromise.

+“I will vote for the final package.
+But my question is, why isn’t this question asked of the moderates?
+Why don’t they have to compromise sometimes?” he said.
+“I mean, I have voted for every single CARES package to date in the Congress.
+And there are many times there were provisions I didn’t like. … Now, my question is, why not have the same question for the moderates?
+Maybe they disagree with the minimum wage, but the overwhelming — Americans agree with it.
+So they can vote for the final package even if they disagree with some of those provisions.”

 The minimum wage portion of the Covid-19 relief package has been a point of contention from the beginning.
 Sanders and progressive Democrats believe including it is necessary and would provide them an important legislative victory early on in the Biden administration.
 But Republicans are very much opposed to its inclusion and if it were included in the final package it would destroy any slim hope of bipartisan support for the plan.